aliceliveprojects/WildLoggingDBParent/Authentication.md

 Creating an API in Auth0 is simply creating a configuration for the API which you want to protect.

-Create an API in Auth0:
+Create an API in Auth0 by:

-1. select the APIs item in the list on the left, and then click the '+ CREATE API' button
+1. Selecting **APIs** in the list on the left, and then click the '**+ CREATE API**' button
 2. ![auth0_create_api_1](./documentation/resources/auth0_create_api_1.png)
-3. give the API entry a name, and an identifier: you'll see we're choosing to identify it via the organisation name 'urban wild'
+3. Give the API entry a name, and an identifier: you'll see we're choosing to identify it via the organisation name 'urban wild'
-4. the signing algorithm is very important here: make sure you set it to `RS256`.
+4. The **signing algorithm** is very important here: make sure you set it to `RS256`.
 5. ![auth0_create_api_2](./documentation/resources/auth0_create_api_2.png)
-6. your API is created and you can now see it in the list:
+6. Your API is created and you can now see it in the list:
 7. ![auth0_create_api_3](./documentation/resources/auth0_create_api_3.png)

 ## Application

 Creating an Application in Auth0 is simply adding a method by which it will be handling authorisation requests.
 In this case we want to enable a mechanism which can be used to authorise access by users via 'unsecure' applications.
 That is, those which expose code or data easily; such as those running in a browser: SPWAs

-1. In your Auth0 dashboard, click on 'Applications'
+1. In your Auth0 dashboard, click on '**Applications**'

-2. Click on '+ CREATE APPLICATION':
+2. Click on '**+ CREATE APPLICATION**':

 3. ![auth0_create_app_1](./documentation/resources/auth0_create_app_1.png)